Barcelona Tickets

 • Ride earlier in the day to avoid long lines.
 This is one of Tibidabo’s most popular rides, and it only gets busier after lunch.

 • Don’t ride on a full stomach.
-Muntaya Russa Tibidabo ride has unexpected dips and curves that hit harder than they look from the ground.
+The Muntaya Russa Tibidabo ride has unexpected dips and curves that hit harder than they look from the ground.

 • Keep your head firmly against the backrest during the turns, as some of them twist faster than you'd expect.